SirEasternhouse/alx-system_engineering-devops/0x01-shell_permissions/README.md

 5- adding execute permission to owner group
 6- adding permission to owner and read only to others 7- giving everyone permission to execute
+8- giving users all permission except group and owner